p-schlickmann/rya-lite/README.md

 - Remix a concept to create a new variation

 ## Key assumptions
-- The app includes authentication so users can save their own audiences and concepts
+- The app must include authentication so users can save their own audiences and concepts
 - The app must use the same stack as the live product: **Supabase**, **Next.js**, **Vercel**
 - The app must use a styling library for development speed.
 - The app must allow users to create audiences with relevant demographic variables.